Complexity of trust-region methods with unbounded Hessian approximations for smooth and nonsmooth optimization: Introduction

 where \(\ell \in (\R \cup \{-\infty\})^n\), \(u \in (\R \cup \{+\infty\})^n\) with \(\ell \leq u\) componentwise, \(f: \R^n \to \R\) is continuously differentiable on an open set containing the feasible set \([\ell, u]\) of~\eqref{eq:nlp}, and \(h: \R^n \to \R \cup \{+\infty\}\) is proper and lower semicontinuous (lsc).
 A component \(\ell_i = -\infty\) or \(u_i = +\infty\) indicates that \(x_i\) is unbounded below or above, respectively.
 Both \(f\) and \(h\) may be nonconvex.
 The nonsmooth regularizer \(h\) is often used to identify a local minimizer of \(f\) with desirable features, such as sparsity.

 Algorithms used to solve~\eqref{eq:nlp} are often based on the proximal-gradient method \citep{lions-mercier-1979,fukushima-mine-1981}.
-The trust-region method (TR) of \citet{aravkin-baraldi-orban-2022} improves upon the proximal-gradient method by constructing a model of \(f\) and a model of \(h\) at each iteration in order to compute a step, in the spirit of traditional trust-region methods \citep{conn-gould-toint-2000}.
-However, it was developed under the assumption that the Hessian approximations remain bounded, a common, but sometimes restrictive, assumption.
-A worst-case evaluation complexity bound for a stationarity measure to drop below \(\epsilon \in (0, 1)\) of \(O(\epsilon^{-2})\) results.
-The same bound holds for the algorithm of \citet{baraldi-kouri-2022}, which uses inexact function and gradient evaluations.
-Both match the best possible complexity bound in the smooth case, i.e., when \(h = 0\) \citep{cartis-gould-toint-2022}.
+The algorithm that we consider here is the trust-region method (TR) of \citet{aravkin-baraldi-orban-2022}, which improves upon the proximal-gradient method by constructing a model of \(f\) and a model of \(h\) at each iteration in order to compute a step, in the spirit of traditional trust-region methods \citep{conn-gould-toint-2000}.
+To the best of our knowledge, it is the only trust-region method for~\eqref{eq:nlp} that allows both \(f\) and \(h\) to be nonconvex, and that only assumes that \(h\) is proper lsc.
+Typically, the model of \(f\) is a quadratic about the current iterate, and we denote its Hessian by \(B_k\); the latter may be the Hessian of \(f\) if it exists, or an approximation thereof.
+TR was developed under the assumption that \(\{B_k\}\) remains bounded, a common, but sometimes restrictive, assumption.
+A worst-case evaluation complexity bound for a stationarity measure to drop below \(\epsilon \in (0, 1)\) of \(O(\epsilon^{-2})\) results, which matches the best possible complexity bound in the smooth case, i.e., when \(h = 0\) \citep{cartis-gould-toint-2022}.